How to unite the two viewpoints on toxicity?

 I believe that a better connection between the two silos is useful.
 After all, there is an overlap in the input data required, such as information on the chemicals’ intrinsic toxicity, environmental degradation, distribution through different environmental media, bioaccumulation, et cetera.
 And, as shown, the combination of the two approaches can help manufacturing companies develop more sustainable products.

 How do you make your toxicity assessments?
 What hotspots or bottlenecks do you encounter?
 Which improvement opportunities do you value?
 I’m very interested in hearing from you.
 If you have any ideas on how to simplify your work when dealing with toxicity, please don’t hesitate to share your views with us.
-And if you have problems we could help you solve, please let me know.
 We are happy to help you in your journey towards sustainable products.

 I am eager to increase the environmental awareness of our society, and I believe that everyone can contribute to a more sustainable world, every day.
 At PRé we provide companies with both the knowledge and the tools to improve their products and services.
 I am excited to work for an organisation that is involved in developing sustainable initiatives.